Inspiring Sustainability: Next Gen Leaders in the Making

 ESF Schools Visit

 Continuing the enthusiasm, we hosted 120 energetic Year 6 students from ESF Clearwater Bay School the next day.
-Through campus tour and interactions with project manager, students gained practical experiences related to renewable energy system and sustainability initiatives, bridging the gap between theoretical knowledge and real-world applications.
+Through campus tour and interactions with project manager, students gained practical experiences related to renewable energy system and sustainability initiatives. bridging the gap between theoretical knowledge and real-world applications.
+In addition, They learned about the importance of energy efficiency and clean energy.
+It serves as an evidence that HKUST actively promotes renewable energy adoption beyond its campus through various initiatives.

 The visits not only offered a glimpse into sustainable campus practices but also empowered students to become ambassadors for sustainability within their own educational communities.
 Through these collaborative efforts, HKUST hopes to nurture sustainability through community engagement, inspiring individuals of all ages to embrace environmental stewardship and work towards a more sustainable future.